Global leaders, celebrities honour Chavez at funeral

 Ahmadinejad received a standing ovation as he took his place in a guard of honour by Chavez's coffin, then broke protocol to touch the casket and clench his fist in a revolutionary salute.

-"Commander, here you are undefeated, pure, living for all time," Chavez's preferred successor, acting President Nicolas Maduro, said over the casket, his voice cracking with emotion.
+"Commander, here you are undefeated, pure, living for all time," Chavez's preferred successor, Nicolas Maduro, said over the casket, his voice cracking with emotion.

 "Your soul and spirit are so powerful that your body could not hold them, and now they are traveling this universe, growing with blessings and love."